ZA-KIU-Classroom/PRODUCT-DEV-FOR-SOFTWARE-ENGINEERS-SP26/Lab-8/README.md

 - Final versions must be in the repo by Wednesday 13 May 23:59 (Sprint 1 close-out deadline).
 - One resubmission allowed for up to 80% of lost participation marks per the syllabus.

 ---

-## Office Hours

-Booked via email at zeshan.ahmad@kiu.edu.ge for Google Meet.
-Recommended slots for this lab:

-- Tuesday 12 May, anytime 14:00 to 18:00 Tbilisi time.
-- Wednesday 13 May before the close-out deadline.

----